Société Nationale des Chemins de Fer Tunisiens

 The Société Nationale des Chemins de Fer Tunisiens (English: Tunisian National Railway Company), abbreviated SNCFT, is the national railway of Tunisia and under the direction of the Ministry of Transport.
-SNCFT was founded on December 27, 1956 It Replaced the Tunisian Railway Farms Company (Company Fermiere et Chemin de fer Tunisien) (CFT).
+SNCFT was founded on 27 December 1956.
+It Replaced the Tunisian Railway Farms Company (La Compagnie fermière des chemins de fer tunisiens) (CFT).
 Headquartered in Tunis the company employs about 6000 people.
 SNCFT provides both passenger and freight services at a national level.